lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 1. Windows Subsystem for Linux with a Ubuntu image.
 2. Docker Desktop for Windows
-3. Nvidia Container Toolkit installed in the Ubuntu WSL image, not Windows.
-[Only required if you have a GPU]
+3. Nvidia Container Toolkit installed in the Ubuntu WSL image, not Windows. \(only required if you have a GPU\)

 Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install docker.
 If required, also install the Nvidia Container Toolkit to allow GPU access from the container.